WIFIS-Team/pipeline/README.md

 wifisCalSpatialCor.py
 wifisCalObs.py

-These main scripts will call the secondary scripts or opencl codes as needed.
+These main scripts will call the secondary scripts, functions, or opencl codes as needed.

-The main scripts are a work in progress and may not work as intended at this point in time.